Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - article title.
 - language if one has been selected along with the language icon.
 - article contect on grid view will truncate, on article page will show in full.
 - recommend button if the user is logged in.
-This willl activate the [recommend feature]().
+This willl activate the [add recommendation feature](#add-recommended-article).
 - login to recommend button if user is not logged in.
 This will navigate to the login page.

 <details>